NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/events/activities.md

 title: Activities
 subtitle: >
   Knowledge sharing is an integral part of Algorithm Audit's mission.
 Members of our team speak at events.
-An overview can be found below.
-[Get in touch](/about/contact/) to discuss contributions.
+On this page an overview of past event can be found.
 image: /images/svg-illustrations/events.svg
 ---